Matzi24GR/foititopoli/README.md

 ## License
-This project is licensed under the GNU GPL V3.0 - see the [LICENSE](LICENSE) file for details.
+This project is perfect and licensed under the GNU GPL V3.0 - see the [LICENSE](LICENSE) file for details.